Super League Gaming now publisher of Roblox title Anime Battlegrounds X

 Interested in learning what's next for the gaming industry?
 Join gaming executives to discuss emerging parts of the industry this October at GamesBeat Summit Next.
 Register today.

-Super League Gaming today announced its partnership with Small World Games.
+Super League Gaming announced its partnership with Small World Games today.
 As part of the new collaboration, Small World’s popular Roblox-based title Anime Battlegrounds X becomes a Super League title.

 Super League has expanded its metaverse gaming portfolio within titles like Roblox and Minecraft.
 It launched its second Minecraft Bedrock server, Pixel Paradise, last year.
 Last month, it announced a partnership with IMS by Aleph to bring brands into the metaverse in Roblox.
 It is now helping Small World to relaunch Anime Battlegrounds X.